PlayStation Home: History

 PlayStation Home was originally named "Hub", and started as a 2D online lobby for the PlayStation 2 game The Getaway: Black Monday.
 However, the online userbase for the PlayStation 2 was too narrow and the project was soon ported to the PlayStation Network for the PlayStation 3.
 Phil Harrison, then president of SCE Worldwide Studios at the time, liked the idea of having a virtual 3D community hub for PlayStation gamers, and transferred the project to what would become PlayStation Home.
 In a 2007 keynote speech, Phil Harrison used the term "Game 3.0" to describe the service.

 Home had been speculated since the launch of PSN, when Sony expressed interest in such a service, specifically trophies (known at the time as "entitlements") for first-party titles.
 PlayStation Home, as a feature, was first publicly mentioned in an interview with NG-Gamer.
 This was later detailed by Kotaku and finally confirmed by NG-Gamer.
-It was officially announced by Phil Harrison on March 7, 2007, during his keynote speech at the 2007 Game Developers Conference where it was originally scheduled for a global public release in October 2007.
+It was officially announced by Phil Harrison on 7 March 2007, during his keynote speech at the 2007 Game Developers Conference where it was originally scheduled for a global public release in October 2007.

 Home was delayed and expanded multiple times before initially releasing.
 Invitations to the closed beta were offered to winners of a weekly Warhawk online gaming event.
 In August 2008, Sony sent additional invitations to select users who downloaded a new Home XMB theme in Japan and North America.
 Sony Computer Entertainment Europe (SCEE) and Sony Computer Entertainment Hong Kong (SCEHK) also sent out invitations to select users for a closed beta.
-Users who purchased more than HK$60 or SG$12 worth of content in a single transaction over the PlayStation Store from August 29 to September 12, 2008, were also invited.
+Users who purchased more than HK$60 or SG$12 worth of content in a single transaction over the PlayStation Store from 29 August – 12 September 2008, were also invited.